claraduboisr/linkdictionary/README.md

 ```

 #### Avoid Redundant Commenting
-In the last commit, we had up to 31 lines of commenting.
+In our last commit, there were up to 31 lines of commenting.
 Right now we have just **6 lines**.
-We decided to remove these lines of commenting because, having changed the method's names and declaring a more self-explanatory variables's names, it made it clearer the purpose of the code and the comments were redundant information.
+By renaming the methods there was no need on keeping as many comments as before, given that the method's new names are now self-explanatory making perfectly clear the purpose of the code to follow.

 #### Single Responsibility Principle
 | Entity | Description |